prabal01pathak/jlox/README.md

-Jlox is an interpreter written in java for lox language.
+Jlox is an interpreter written in java for jlox language.